 When the background of your logo is transparent, it gives you the power to place your logo over any colored background, including images and videos!

 If your logo doesn’t translate well when changed to all-black or all-white, consider making some tweaks to it.
 Does the font need to be bolder, or the symbol more simple?
-Does a different layout make your logo more adaptable?
+Would a different layout make your logo more adaptable?

 Does my logo look good on the applications I’ll be using it most?